-I would be late for almost every session and would step into his office in a haste, hoping to draw him into compassion with a smile.
-He would remain kind and cordial, but unmoved by my manipulative ways.
-As a leadership consultant, a trainer or a coach, corporations were hiring me to help their managers deliver better results efficiently.
-It is no surprise, then, that I would regularly inquire into when I would be done with this process of finding peace.
+I would be late for almost every session and would step into his office in haste, hoping to draw him into compassion with a smile.
+He would remain kind and cordial but unmoved by my manipulative ways.
+As a leadership consultant, a trainer, or a coach, corporations hired me to help their managers deliver better results efficiently.
+It is no surprise, then, that I would regularly inquire into when at last, I would find peace.
 To this naive mark of impatience, Robert would respond with a gentle smile, and with a soft and caring voice, he would offer a few reassuring words that echoed like a mantra:

 "Slow is fast."

 And there I was, left to go back into the outer world, the world in-between therapy sessions.
 In this space of paradox, I was hanging between knowing and not knowing: not knowing when the winds and the waves would calm down; not knowing what the next steps into the unknown would bring to me; knowing – or holding onto the fragile belief – that all would be fine in the end, eventually, for Robert had said it would, because:

 Another man who gifted me with words that changed me is my piano teacher Monsieur Laurent.

 As I was looking to find my way through the McGill University Conservatory of Music, I felt both happy and anxious.
 I was breathing deeply with a focus to keep calm.
 It was the day of my piano exam; the first-ever.
 On a schedule taped on a door, there was my name.
 I sat on a bench, waiting for my time to come, and engaged in cordial small talk with a couple next to me.
 Their fourteen-year-old son was in the auditorium, alone before the jury.
 Through the wall, we could hear him play quite beautifully.
 He had been learning since the young age of four.
 They were proud parents.
 As he walked out, I stepped in.